• Skip to primary navigation

 The reality is:

-I just have to say I don't like cleaning.
+I have to say I don't like cleaning.
 So, I know this isn't true for me.
-I clean out of necessity, not enjoyment.
-I clean to reduce dust in the home and improve air quality.
-I do mention it to the client that they should clean off the dusty shelf, but if they don't care about that, I don't push the topic.
+I clean only as a necessity, not for enjoyment.
+When organizing a client, I clean to reduce dust in the home and improve air quality.
+Also, I mentioned to the client that they should clean off the dusty shelf, but if they don't care about that, I don't push the topic.
 It's their home.

 People assume that I look down on them